derrabauke/eu-data-frontend/README.md

 # eu-data-frontend

 This is the frontend part of my data-analysis project.
+It consists of this very frontend which consumes the data from a graph database based on Neo4j.
+Check out the [data scraping and modelling here.](https://github.com/derrabauke/eu-data-workflow).
+The graph rendering is based on [Sigma.js](https://github.com/jacomyal/sigma.js/) and [Graphology](https://github.com/graphology/graphology).
+Behind the scenes [EmberJS](https://github.com/emberjs/ember.js) is utilized for rigging the app.

+## Access

 You have to enter credentials for a Neo4j AuraDB instance.
+Write me an email to `${["falk","neumann"].join(".")}@${["adfinis","com"].join(".")}` and we can talk about sharing the credentials.
 The whole authentification setup is not production ready at all!
-Remember to clear your cookies or use the `logout` button!
+Remember to clear your cookies or use the `logout` button after you are done with your session!

 ## Prerequisites